freestar-archive/freestarcapital-SDK_documentation_Android/README.md

 <img src="images/fs_sample_static2.png"/>

+<img src="images/fs_recyclerview.gif"/>

-The following is just one way to dynamically place ads in a RecyclerView based on a scroll listener approach.
+This is just one way to dynamically place ads in a RecyclerView based on a scroll listener approach.
 Of course, you can come up with your own way.
-<img src="images/fs_recyclerview.gif"/>